prajaktakoli/obsidian/Introduction.md

 - Currently I am working at Barclays for past 2.5 years for Risk Solutions Group where we are currently using Angular 14 and ASP.Net as the backend technology.I am engaged in agile methodology.
 I have been recognized for excellent service and rapid career advancement as I got promoted
 - -------------------------------------------
 - Thanks for the opportunity, so hello.
 My name is Prajakta Koli.
 I have 6 years of experience across 3 companies of which I am currently working at Barclays for a couple and a half years.
 - I am a full stack developer where in I have experience in working on ASP.net and ASP.net core for developing microservices for backend and Angular on the frontend side.
 My career experience is majorly in developing scalable web applications.
+These are the just the technologies that I use professionally, apart from these when I am working on personal projects I w